 The concept of ULD pooling is launched and developed in a separate company trading as Globepool Ltd. within the SAirGroup (holding company for Swissair) to pool for members of the now defunct Qualiflyer Alliance.

-After the demise of Swissair, the company, headquartered in Zurich, Switzerland, is renamed to Unitpool and the founders find financial backing to bring their idea to fruition.
+After the demise of Swissair, Globepool, headquartered in Zurich, Switzerland, is renamed to Unitpool and the founders find financial backing to bring their idea to fruition.

-Swissport becomes majority owner of Unitpool boosting the credibility of ULD pooling as a business model.
+Swissport becomes the majority owner of Unitpool boosting the credibility of ULD pooling as a business model.

 Swissport sells the majority of its shares in Unitpool to Aviation Services Holdings (ASH), in a management buyout backed by private equity and led by Dr. Ludwig H. Bertsch as chairman of the board.